Vanderpump Rules’ Lala Kent on What the Deal Is With Her Baby Bottle

 Lala Kent has not always had an easy time on the incredible restaurant reality show Vanderpump Rules.
 The 28-year-old SUR hostess was met with the typical new-cast-member scorn upon arrival in season four, immediately earning the ire of her fellow castmates after saying she had to take off work for a photo shoot — when really it was not for a photo shoot.
 She flirted with Jax and had an unfortunate semi-relationship with James Kennedy, former SUR busser and current SUR DJ.
-Rumors that she was involved with a married man, evidenced by Range Rovers and Louboutins and trips on private jets (on a SUR hostess salary?), swirled before she briefly exited the show, citing the negative impact it had on her real, non-SUR relationships.
+Rumors that she was involved with a married man (which she denies), evidenced by Range Rovers and Louboutins and trips on private jets (on a SUR hostess salary?), swirled before she briefly exited the show, citing the negative impact it had on her real, non-SUR relationships.

 But this season she’s back at SUR, hostessing once again.
 And thank god!
 The takes-no-shit Kent serves as a necessary foil in Trump-era Vanderpump Rules, pushing the women to band together against the often disrespectful, often disloyal, always-using-words-wrong men, frequently leaving them nonplussed and slack-jawed at the defiant women that suddenly surround them.
 She’s great.